Yimsun97/3D_Lake_Nutrient_Flux_Network_Modelling/README.md

 # 3D Lake Nutrient Flux Network Modelling

-This repository contains the code for the paper "Exploring Nonlinear Responses of Lake Nutrients to Restoration Measures: A Three-Dimensional Flux Network Modelling Approach".
+This repository contains the code for the paper "Exploring Nonlinear Responses of Lake Nutrients and Algal Blooms to Restoration Measures: A Three-Dimensional Flux Network Modelling Approach".

 ## EFDC model
 The parameter configurations of the EFDC model can be found in the SI.